Executable-Spreadsheet/SpreadSheet/docs/Building.md

-cli-build-tests - Build parasheet-cli tests without running them cli-test - Build and run all parasheet-cli tests cli-run - Build and run the debug version of parasheet-cli cli-run-valgrind - Build and run the debug version of parasheet-cli with valgrind cli-run-release - Build and run the debug version of parasheet-cli library-all - Build all libparasheet targets library-debug - Build all libparasheet debug targets
+cli-build-tests - Build parasheet-cli tests without running them cli-test - Build and run all parasheet-cli tests cli-run - Build and run the debug version of parasheet-cli cli-run-release - Build and run the debug version of parasheet-cli library-all - Build all libparasheet targets library-debug - Build all libparasheet debug targets